10 Minute Pumpkin Dip Recipe (High Protein)

 - For individual servings, layer it in small glasses with crushed ginger snaps or toasted pecans, and top with a little whipped cream.

-- For a healthy and delicious snack on the go, divide this into small milk prep containers with a bag of your favorite dippers on the side.
+- For a healthy, delicious snack on the go, divide this into small meal-prep containers and keep a bag of your favorite dippers on the side.

-- Transfer to a covered container and keep in the refrigerator for up to three days.
+- Transfer to a covered container and refrigerate for up to 3 days.
 I do not recommend freezing, as the taste and texture would suffer.

 Equipment